What to Plant Together for a Picture-Perfect Flower Garden All Year Long

 Use Roses Generously

 Roses, particularly shrub and landscape varieties, blend well with annuals or perennials from spring to fall.
-In this garden, a bright pink shrub rose is a good partner to iris.
+In this garden, a bright pink shrub rose is a good partner to purplish blue Siberian iris.
 The difference in foliage makes for good contrast.
 Both like full sun and well-drained soil, and are hardy in Zones 5-9 (shrub roses can be hardy up to Zone 3).

 Rely on Annuals

-Hot, sunny conditions are no match for annuals such as petunia and pentas.
+Hot, sunny conditions are no problem for annuals such as petunia and pentas.
 These two plants are super easy to grow and will bloom nonstop from May to September in containers or borders.
 They both also attract bees and butterflies.
 Give them a spot in full sun with well-drained soil, and they'll add color to your garden all summer.

 Raise the Flag